tordnat/elevator-project/README.md

 Elevator project for Real-time Programming TTK4145 at NTNU.
 This a distributed program which is designed to handle multiple elevators on a network concurrently in a fail-safe manner.

+> Disclaimer: Our elevator does not handle new orders when disconnected from the network.
+This is due to the state only being transmit through UDP on the network, without any form of loopback.
+Introducing a form of local loopback on transmit messages, such as an additional go channel, would solve this issue and fulfil the elevator specification.
 ## Dependencies

 This project requires the following dependencies to be installed on the host machine: